Zamboanga City: 21st century

 On November 19, 2001, the Cabatangan Government Complex in Barangay Cabatangan, the seat of the Autonomous Region in Muslim Mindanao, was raided by former MNLF fighters in protest of Misuari's ouster as Governor of the autonomous region in which they took residents hostage.
-The complex also houses the different regional government offices such as the Commission on Audit, Population Commission, Civil Service Commission, Area Vocational Rehabilitation Center, DECS Training Center and the Zamboanga Arturo Eustaquio College Department of Criminology.
-An air strike by the military began on November 27 in which the hostages were later released after the government agreed to escort the rebels to a safe zone in Panubigan where they were allowed to go free.
+The complex also houses various regional government offices, such as the Commission on Audit, Population Commission, Civil Service Commission, Area Vocational Rehabilitation Center, DECS Training Center, and the Zamboanga Arturo Eustaquio College Department of Criminology.
+An air strike by the military began on November 27, in which the hostages were later released after the government agreed to escort the rebels to a safe zone in Panubigan, where they were allowed to go free.

 In 2013, Maria Isabelle Climaco Salazar, niece of former Mayor Cesar Climaco, was elected the second woman mayor of the city.

 Zamboanga City crisis

 On September 9, 2013, a faction of the Moro National Liberation Front (MNLF) under the leadership of Nur Misuari seized hostages in Zamboanga City and attempted to raise the flag of the self-proclaimed Bangsamoro Republik, a state which declared its independence earlier in August, in Talipao, Sulu.
 This armed incursion was met by the Armed Forces of the Philippines, which sought to free the hostages and expel the MNLF from Zamboanga City.
-The standoff degenerated into urban warfare, and brought parts of the city to a standstill for days.
+The standoff degenerated into urban warfare and brought parts of the city to a standstill for days.

-Mayor Climaco-Salazar and her administration are relocating the internal displaced persons (IDPs) affected by the crisis to transitory sites and later, permanent housings in various places around Zamboanga City.
+Mayor Climaco-Salazar and her administration are relocating the internally displaced persons (IDPs) affected by the crisis to temporary sites and, later, to permanent housing in various places around Zamboanga City.
 Her rehabilitation plan, "Zamboanga City Roadmap to Recovery and Rehabilitation (Z3R)", envisions building back a better Zamboanga City and rehabilitating the areas affected by the crisis.

 Geography

 Geology

 The southwest and eastern sides of Zamboanga City are bounded by irregular coastlines with generally rocky terrain and occasional stretches of sandy or gravelly beaches.
 The coastal profile usually descends abruptly towards the sea.
 Where rivers enter the sea, bays have formed, and the surrounding area has filled up with alluvial soils, producing small to large coastal plains.

-Zamboanga City has mangrove areas such as in Tagasilay and eastern Vitali Island.
+Zamboanga City has mangrove areas, such as in Tagasilay and eastern Vitali Island.
 It also has the Pasonanca Watershed Forest Reserve.